Axwell Stonewashed Copper Wallet Review: It’s Heavy, but worth it!

 2. Addition of both the cash strap and money clip

-It annoys me that most manufacturers of these wallets require you to choose between a cash strap or a money clip (I’m looking at you, Ridge Wallet, and Ekster).
+It annoys me that most manufacturers of these types of wallets require you to choose between a cash strap or a money clip (I’m looking at you, Ridge Wallet and Ekster).
 I want to try both to see what I like best with your specific wallet!

-Axwell either knew this was a concern or saw it coming, as they offer all of their wallets with both styles, so you can decide for yourself after purchase which works best.
+Axwell either knew this was a concern or saw it coming, as they offer all of their wallets with both styles in the box, so you can decide for yourself after purchase which works best.

 Due to the magnetic structure (not held together by screws), switching between both styles at a moment’s notice is a simple procedure.
 You remove the plate, remove the band or clip, and replace it.
 The whole thing takes a couple of moments.